hbfernandes/pentaho-kettle/README.md

 $ mvn verify -DrunITs -Dit.test=<<YourIT>> -Dmaven.failsafe.debug
 ```

-__IntelliJ__

-* Don't use IntelliJ's built-in maven.
-Make it use the same one you use from the commandline.
-  * Project Preferences -> Build, Execution, Deployment -> Build Tools -> Maven ==> Maven home directory

 ### Contributing

 1. Submit a pull request, referencing the relevant [Jira case](http://jira.pentaho.com/secure/Dashboard.jspa)
 2. Attach a Git patch file to the relevant [Jira case](http://jira.pentaho.com/secure/Dashboard.jspa)

-Use of the Pentaho checkstyle format (via `ant checkstyle` and reviewing the report) and developing working
+Use of the Pentaho checkstyle format (via `mvn site` and reviewing the report) and developing working
 Unit Tests helps to ensure that pull requests for bugs and improvements are processed quickly.